 Pineapple is a popular fruit that’s consumed in many ways.
-Eaten as a fruit, its juice is also delicious to drink on its own or added with other juices for enhancement of taste and flavor.
+Eaten whole, its juice is also delicious on its own or added with other juices for more taste and flavor.
 It is also used in making many desserts and even chutneys.
 This is the recipe to make a delicious sweet and sour pineapple chutney at home.
 Try this recipe and serve awesome and unique pineapple chutney with your choice of dish.

-- 1 cup peeled and grated or mashed pineapple
+- 1 cup Pineapple, peeled and grated / mashed

-- 1 tbsp refined flour (maida) dissolved in ½ cup of water
+- 1 tablespoon All-purpose flour (Maida) dissolved in ½ cup Water

 - Turn off heat and let the whole spices cool down a little, then grind them to fine powder.
 Keep aside.

-- Add mashed or grated pineapple, kashmiri red chili flakes or powder, sugar and salt.
+- Add mashed or grated pineapple, kashmiri red chili powder, sugar and salt.
 Mix well and cook for 3 to 4 minutes.

 - Sprinkle spices powder prepared in step 2 and cook for a minute.

-- Pour in brown vinegar and all purpose flour solution into the pan cook further for 3 to 4 minutes or until the chutney turns glossy and thick.
+- Pour in vinegar and maida solution into the pan and cook further for 3 to 4 minutes or until the chutney turns glossy and thick.